XAMS-nikhef/amstrax/docs/source/setup.rst

 To make our live easier, we did not only include `strax <https://github.com/AxFoundation/strax>`_ into the requirements but also `straxen <https://github.com/XENONnT/straxen>`_.
-This might give a few annoying warnings
+This might give a few annoying warnings.

+If you want to get rid of the utilix warning (which is totally irrelevant for us, you can do ``touch ~/.xenon_config``).